Freezing Rain

 Importance of Freezing Rain Events

-Because freezing rain creates an often invisible layer of ice on roadways and other aspects of modern transportation infrastructure, these events can make travel dangerous.
-Additionally, the weight of the accumulated ice on various structures can lead to downed trees and powerlines, occasionally causing communities to lose power for extended periods of time.
-Overall, these events, while somewhat rare in occurrence, have the potential to cause billions of dollars in damage and create great risks to communities and human life.
+Because freezing rain creates an often invisible layer of ice on roadways, sidewalks, and runways, these events make travel dangerous.
+The weight of the accumulated ice can lead to downed trees and power lines, causing communities to lose power for extended periods of time.
+These events are rare in occurrence and have the potential to cause billions of dollars in damage and create great risks to communities and human life.
 1 2 3 4 5

-In summary, modeling future freezing rain trends remains beyond our capacity.
-However, the previously observed trends should motivate practitioners to consider and plan for increased impacts of freezing rain events in the future.
-Under projected climate conditions for the Great Lakes region, a future scenario considering freezing rain events that may be likely, is a general decrease in the frequency of freezing rain events, with a further concentration of freezing rain events during the winter months.
-A warming cold-season climate does not mean that freezing rain will not occur in the future, but may be concentrated in events that are strong and more associated with local conditions as opposed to large-scale weather systems.
+The previously observed trends should motivate practitioners to consider and plan for increased impacts of freezing rain events in the future.
+Under projected climate conditions for the Great Lakes region, a future scenario considering freezing rain events that may be likely is a general decrease in the frequency of freezing rain events, with a further concentration of freezing rain events during the winter months.
+A warming cold-season climate does not mean that freezing rain will not occur in the future, but it may be concentrated in events that are strong and more associated with local conditions as opposed to large-scale weather systems.

 References